 3. Seriously Straight Hair

-After getting your Brazilian straightening treatment you’ll have silky, smooth, and straight hair for months.
+After getting your Brazilian straightening treatment you’ll have silky, smooth hair for months.
 People love the Brazilian treatment because it makes coarse and frizzy hair super manageable.
 It will also cut your styling time way down.
 If you are used to needing to flat iron your hair on a day to day basis, the Brazilian straightening treatment will save you almost all of that time.

 4. Brazilian Straightening Treatment Maintenance

 Once you finish the treatment, you’ll need to be careful not to get your hair wet or bend it for a day or two.
 Bending the hair (like putting it in a ponytail, or behind your ears) will put a dent in your newly straightened hair.
 You’ll also need to wash your hair with a sulfate-free shampoo.
 These have less detergent and will make your treatment last longer.
-We love the Nexxus New York Salon Care Color Assure Rebalancing Shampoo and the Nexxus New York Salon Care Color Assure Restoring Conditioner.
+We love Nexxus Color Assure Rebalancing Shampoo and Nexxus Color Assure Restoring Conditioner.

 Need more information on the Brazilian straightening treatment?
 Check out a more detailed look at how Brazilian treatment process works.